-Finally, PM{10} levels at background rural and urban areas are lower than those at industrial and traffic urban areas as shown in Fig. 10.
-For PM{10} , imputation performance shown in Fig.11 is similar for background urban and background rural sites (panels A and B).
-The model overestimates the concentrations of PM{10} that are $\leq 10 \mu gm^{-3}$, while it underestimates the high concentrations of PM{10} at industrial urban (slightly) and traffic urban sites (panels C and D).
-That is confirmed by the model mean bias at these sites (-0.002, -0.106) as shown on Table 2.
+Finally, PM{10} levels in background rural and urban areas are lower than those in industrial and traffic urban areas as shown in Fig. 10.
+For PM{10} , imputation performance shown in Fig. 11 is similar for background urban and background rural sites (panels a and b).
+The model overestimates the concentrations of PM{10} that are $\leq 10\,\mu g\,m^{-3}$, while it underestimates the high concentrations of PM{10} at industrial urban (slightly) and traffic urban sites (panels c and d).
+That is confirmed by the model mean bias at these sites (-0.002, -0.106) as shown in Table 2.